jeremymv2/chef-ha-migration/README.md

 Copy the `/etc/opscode/webui_priv.pem` file from both the SOURCE and DESTINATION Chef Servers locally into `chef_backups/conf` giving them unique names.

 ### Infrastructure
+Since `knife-ec-backup` uses the Chef Server API entirely it is more agnostic to the Chef Server version and topology deployed.
+For that reason, it is going to be more flexible than `pg_dumpall` or `chef-server-ctl backup|restore` - both of which should ONLY be used to backup/restore LIKE versions and LIKE topologies of Chef Server.
+For that reason, `knife-ec-backup` is a perfect candidate to assist with migrating from a standalone or tiered toplogy to an HA backended cluster.

+**Note:** As a pre-requisite to a migration, you should upgrade both the source and destination Chef servers to the most recent version available, and the version shold match across all Chef servers.

 ### Backup from SOURCE